Snivyn/shopify-bot/README.md

 * Profiles for user info (billing and shipping)
 * Manual captcha completion and 2Captcha support
 * Lots of error checking
+* Monitor sitemap for changes to detect new products

 ## Credits
  **Niveen Jegatheeswaran** - [@snivynGOD](https://twitter.com/snivynGOD)